walidelnozahy/cloud/docs/custom-domains.md

 # Custom Domains

 By default, all instances on Serverless Cloud have a URL that ends with `cloud.serverless.com`.
 You may want to replace this domain with a domain that you already own.
-Note that it’s not allowed to set a domain for personal instances or preview instances as they are temporary.
+Note that you cannot set a domain for developer sandboxes or preview instances as they are temporary.
 You’ll need to create a permanent stage by using `cloud deploy` command from your terminal, or `deploy` on Cloud Shell, or by creating a new stage on the Dashboard.
 There are two steps that you need to take to assign a custom domain to your instance:

 - Verify your ownership of the domain